emilsto/HSL-CityBike-App/README.md

 - /api/v1/trips?q=&limit=20&page=0

-Returns a list, with a maximum length of user specified limit, of trips that match the search term.
-The list is paginated, and the user can specify which page to return.
-Page = offset parameter in the SQL query.
-SearchTerm is optional, and if it's not specified, all trips are returned (according to page limit).
-If the searchTerm is specified, the query will search for the term in the name of the station or address of the station.
+Returns a json array, with a maximum length of user specified limit, of trips that match the search term.
+The array is paginated, and the user can specify which page to return.
+Page = offset parameter in the SQL query. q (search query) is optional, and if it's not specified, all trips are returned (according to limit and page).
+If the q is specified, the query will search for the term in the name of the station or address of the station.
 The query is case insensitive and queries both return and departure stations.

 Here is an example JSON response: